Matt Taibbi: Rolling Stone

 After conservative commentator Andrew Breitbart died in March 2012, Taibbi wrote an obituary in Rolling Stone, entitled "Andrew Breitbart: Death of a Douche".
-Many conservatives were angered by the obituary, in which Taibbi wrote: "Good!
+Taibbi also wrote: "Good!
 Fuck him.
 I couldn't be happier that he's dead."
-He claimed that it was "at least half an homage", claiming respect for aspects of Breitbart's style, but also alluding to Breitbart's own derisive obituary of Ted Kennedy.
+He wrote that the obituary was "at least half an homage", which gave respect to aspects of Breitbart's style and also alluded to Breitbart's own derisive obituary of Ted Kennedy.
+In a postscript, Taibbi wrote that some fans of Breitbart were angered by the obituary and responded with "threats and insults".